rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

   parent container (inner type-2), or a descendant of said container (inner type-1 or type-2).

-Note that two sections have identical parent containers, if (and only if) the subsequent section is a type-2 section.
-In all other cases, the inner section's parent container is a descendant of the corresponding parent section.
+Note that two sections may have identical parent containers, if (and only if) the subsequent section is a type-2 section.
+In all other cases, the inner section's parent container is always a descendant of the parent section's parent container.

 **CLARIFICATION**
 The default scope of an inner section begins and ends inside of, or with the default scope of its parent section.
-Because of that, a parent section is open for as long as one of its inner sections is open.
+Because of that, a parent section remains to be open for as long as one of its inner sections is still open.

 * An inner section always ends with, or inside of its parent section:
   That is, because the inner section's parent container never is an